juanpc2018/How-to-Rsync-Samba-from-Windows-to-Linux-NTFS-to-XFS/README.md

 LuckyBackup is a GUI FrontEnd for Rsync, the advantage is that can store different settings / configurations. similar to AllWaySync for Windows. but...
-Rsync only does ssh over Network. but you want Samba
+Rsync only does ssh over Network, and you want Samba.
 "Easy"
-after creating a Windows Share in Dolphin / Nautilus, and testing the Windows Shared Drive / Folder is working in Nautilus / Dolphin. then you need to mount the SMB shared folder, to a folder Nautilus / Dolphin can detect. as Local,
+after creating a Windows Share in Dolphin / Nautilus, and testing the Windows Drive / Folder is working in Nautilus / Dolphin. then you need to mount the SMB shared folder, to a folder Nautilus / Dolphin can detect as Local,
 $ mkdir /media/UserName/cifs

 but ¿what the hell is cifs?
 in FreeBSD is called smbfs
 but in Debian is cifs "totally unrelated name"

-you can see the FS your kernel support:
+you can see all the FileSysytems your kernel supports:
 $ ls /lib/modules/$(uname -r)/kernel/fs

 as recomended by:
 $ man mount

-there is No smbfs
+there is No smbfs in Debian
 but cifs is the same, with a weird name.
 +1 point to FreeBSD,
 -1 point for Kubuntu
+Common Internet File System (CIFS)

-$ mount -t cifs /source /destination
+$ mount -t cifs /sourceIP/FolderOrDrive /local_destination

-but Samba requires Login & Password. minimum User Login some passwords do Not work, if start with a character different than letters or numbers
+Samba requires Login & Password. minimum User, some passwords do Not work, if start with a character different than letters or numbers.

-$ mount -t cifs -o username=USERNAME,password=PASSWD //192.168.xxx.xxx/SharedDriveOrFolder /media/user/cifs
+$ mount -t cifs -o username=USERNAME,password=PWD //192.168.xxx.xxx/SharedDriveOrFolder /media/user/cifs

 if Password is Not compatible:

 $ mount -t cifs -o username=USERNAME //192.168.xxx.xxx/SharedDriveOrFolder /media/user/cifs

-then will ask the password in Konsole,
+Samba will ask the password in Konsole,

-If the Windows Machine has Static IP on the Router / Network Card, IF Not, you need the Windows Machine Name found in System.
+If the Windows Machine has Static IP on the Router / Network Card, IF Not, use the Windows Machine Name in System.

-the Network Drive/Folder will appear automatically in Dolphin / Nautilus as Local Linux drive.
+the Network Drive/Folder will appear automatically in Dolphin / Nautilus as Local Linux drive. with Perfect NTFS compatibility,

-then use LuckyBackup as usual.
+then LuckyBackup can be used as usual, with Perfect XFS compatibility.

+Large 18TB HSMR HDDs can R&W at 250MB/s
+but 1GbE Network = 1000Mbps = 125MB/s.
+To avoid Network bottlenecks, needs a faster Network adapter.

+SFP+ is 10G
+Lc-Lc Om1 Om2 Om3 Fiber Optic cable at 850nm wavelenght for Short Range: 30mts, 80mts, 300mts.
+cable is color coded, usually Orange for SR.

+SFP is 8G or less, down to 1.25GbE.

+There are Faster Network adapters,
+SFP28 = 25GbE, QSFP+ = 40Gbe,
+up to 800Gbe.

 Problems solved:
 #1.
 Samba4.2 requires winbind